loopstick/CCADigitalElectronics_Spring2018/MidtermProject/README.md

 ![Harv1_top](images/Harv1_top.jpg)
 ![Harv1_side](images/Harv1_side.JPG)

+Harv v2
-I had to move the motors because they were in the way of the ultrasonic sensor.
+ - I had to move the motors because they were in the way of the ultrasonic sensor.
-I decided against zipties (wasteful) and hot glue (too permanent) to attach the motors to the wooden platform.
+ - I decided against zipties (wasteful) and hot glue (too permanent) to attach the motors to the wooden platform.
-I spent a little extra time to drill holes and cut plates so I could use bolts to hold the motors in place (allowing for repositioning and swapping motors later)
+ - I spent a little extra time to drill holes and cut plates so I could use bolts to hold the motors in place (allowing for repositioning and swapping motors later)

 ![Harv2_under](images/Harv2_under.jpg)

 5v from USB wasn't really enough power for the motors.
 AND I needed the bot to be untethered.
 - first I tried a 9V battery: nice and compact and plenty of voltage for the motors